 9. Enjoy Beach Front Dining at Coco Loco

 Located right on the sand on Flamingo Beach is Coco Loco.
-Open for lunch and dinner 7 days a week, it is the perfect spot for an ice cold Imperial, a refreshing tropical drink, and the freshest, best food with an amazing view.
+Open for Sunday brunch, serving lunch and dinner 7 days a week, it is the perfect spot for an ice cold Imperial, a refreshing tropical drink, and the tastiest, best food with an amazing view.
 The owner is a 7th generation French trained chef so the food is inventive and excellent.
 They use the freshest ingredients and the staff is very friendly and attentive.
 It is a popular sunset spot so plan on getting there early to get a prime table.
 They also offer catering service or a private chef if you would prefer to have a meal prepared for you at Casa Las Brisas!

 10. Go on a Sunset Sailing Cruise